jfrog/frogbot/README.md

     }

     environment {
-        // [Mandatory only for projects which use npm, pip, pipenv, nuget and dotnet to download their dependencies]
+        // [Mandatory only for projects which use npm,nuget and dotnet to download their dependencies]
         // The command that installs the project dependencies (e.g "npm i", "nuget restore" or "dotnet restore") JF_INSTALL_DEPS_CMD= ""